Why do I need to create an account?

 How does accuracy tracking work?

 Each accuracy tracking starts with pressing a button when your watch precisely reaches a specific time.
 This is usually done when the second's hand reaches the twelve o'clock position.
-At that point, WristLog compares the time on your watch with real time set on your device.
-If this is the first record, WristLog will use it as a baseline to determine how off real time was from your watch in the beginning.
+At that point, WristLog compares the time on your watch with real time.
+If this is the first record, WristLog will use it as a baseline to determine how off your watch was from real time in the beginning.
 If there's a previous record, WristLog will calculate how the difference between real time and your watch time has changed since the last record.

 You can probably spot the main issue here already.
 Let's exaggerate a bit and say you pressed the log button 5 seconds later than your watch actually reached the time.
 This means WristLog thinks your watch was showing 8 PM sharp, but in reality, it was already 8:00:05.
 Updating the example above, WristLog would calculate your watch was running at 0 SPD instead of -10 SPD.
 You have to be very precise.
 It takes some practice, but at least for me, it's a fun activity to do!
 You also don't want to record accuracy too often.
 A small window between records means that even the tiniest imperfection in your logging can greatly distort the result.